stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 This is not intended to be a negative review of LWJGL, it was used with great results in the previous OpenGL implementation.
 Unfortunately our experience in the new project was frankly irritating, we had no idea how we were supposed to use the bindings, had barely scratched the surface of the Vulkan API, and eventually we just gave up.

-Sometime later we were encouraged by a friend to make a second attempt - our first design decision was that unless LWJGL had materially changed we would look for an alternative.
+Sometime later we were encouraged by a friend to make a second attempt.
+Our first design decision was that unless LWJGL had materially changed we would look for alternative bindings.

----

-## Technology

 ### Alternatives

+Unfortunately there was no alternative to LWJGL (that we could find) so our focus shifted to implementing custom bindings to the native Vulkan library.

 Straight JNI we immediately discounted - no one in their right mind would choose to implement JNI bindings for an API as large as Vulkan.
 It had also been (thankfully) many years since we wrote any C/C++ code and we certainly didn't intend starting now.

-There is a on-going JSR for a pure-Java alternative to JNI (project [Panama](https://openjdk.java.net/projects/panama/)) and although it appeared to do exactly what we wanted there were some misgivings:

-* At the time of writing Panama was still in a fluid state and none of the components were part of the released JDK (UPDATE: most components are now available as preview features).

-* The API is _extremely_ complicated with a morass of code required to perform even the simplest call to the native layer.
+There is a on-going JSR for a pure-Java alternative to JNI (project [Panama](https://openjdk.java.net/projects/panama/)) and although it appeared to do exactly what we wanted there were some misgivings.
+At the time of writing Panama was still in a fluid state and many components were not yet part of the released JDK.
+Additionally the API is _extremely_ complicated with a morass of code required to perform even the simplest call to the native layer.

 Next we considered SWIG which is the code-generation technology used by LWJGL, but again we were not encouraged.
-SWIG requires additional descriptors to define the bindings to the native layer and we have already covered our issues with the resultant code.
+SWIG requires proprietary descriptors to define the bindings to the native layer and we have already covered our issues with the resultant code.

-Finally we came across JNA - having never had to deal with a native library directly (professionally or personally) it was new to us, but initial impressions were promising:
+Finally we came across JNA (which was new to the author) but initial impressions were promising:

 * The premise of auto-magically mapping Java interfaces to the native API seemed ideal (no additional descriptors required).